Aaron Moorehead enters his sixth year as the Philadelphia Eagles' wide receivers coach after joining the team during the 2020 offseason.

 In 2015, Moorehead oversaw a receiving corps that had three players with at least 40 receptions and 500 yards, led by Kirk, the SEC Freshman of the Year, who posted 80 catches for 1,009 yards.
 Reynolds contributed 907 yards on 51 receptions for a conference-best 17.8 receiving average.

-During Moorehead's first year as Virginia Tech's wide receivers coach in 2013, Willie Byrn, Demitri Knowles and Joshua Stanford, who was selected a freshman All-American, became the first trio in school history to record 40-plus receptions in a season.
-That feat was matched again in 2014 with Byrn, Isaiah Ford (seventh-round pick by the Miami Dolphins in 2017) and Cam Phillips (undrafted free agent by the Buffalo Bills in 2018).
+In his first year at Virginia Tech in 2013, Moorehead mentored the first trio in school history to record 40-plus receptions in a season – Willie Byrn, Demitri Knowles and Joshua Stanford.
+That feat was matched again in 2014 with the performances of Byrn, Isaiah Ford and Cam Phillips.

 Moorehead spent the 2010-12 seasons at Stanford working as an offensive assistant with the wide receivers.
-He helped the team reach three consecutive BCS games, including wins the Orange and Rose Bowls.
-In 2010, Doug Baldwin (undrafted free agent by the Seattle Seahawks in 2011) and Ryan Whalen (sixth-round pick by the Cincinnati Bengals in 2011) combined for 99 catches with 1,296 yards and 10 touchdowns.
-Moorehead also coached Ty Montgomery (third-round pick by the Green Bay Packers in 2013), Chris Owusu (undrafted free agent by the San Francisco 49ers in 2012) and Griff Whalen (undrafted free agent with the Indianapolis Colts in 2012).
+He helped the team reach three consecutive BCS games, including wins in the Orange and Rose Bowls.
+In 2010, Doug Baldwin and Ryan Whalen combined for 99 catches with 1,296 yards and 10 touchdowns.
+Moorehead also coached Ty Montgomery, Chris Owusu and Griff Whalen during his coaching stint with the Cardinal.

 Prior to Stanford, Moorehead worked with the wide receivers as a graduate assistant coach at New Mexico in 2009.